 A lymphoma is classified as Hodgkin when there is an abnormal cell called Reed-Sternberg present.
-According to The American Cancer Society, about 95 percent of lymphoma patients are diagnosed with classic Hodgkin lymphoma, and nodular lymphocyte predominant Hodgkin disease makes up the remaining five percent (ACS).
+According to the American Cancer Society, about

 All other types of lymphomas are classified as NHL.
-NHL is due to injury to the DNA of a lymphocyte progenitor and cannot be inherited.
-The Leukemia and Lymphoma Society reports that about 85 percent of NHL patients have a B-cell type (LLS, 2011).
+This is due to injury to the DNA of a lymphocyte progenitor and can’t be inherited.
+The Leukemia and Lymphoma Society reports that about 85 percent of people with NHL lymphoma have a B-cell type.

-Another type of NHL, Waldenström macroglobulinemia (also called lymphoplasmacytic lymphoma), starts in white blood cells.
-Our skin also harbors lymphocytes (a type of white blood cell) and sometimes NHL can begin on the skin.
+Another type of NHL, Waldenström macroglobulinemia, also called lymphoplasmacytic lymphoma, starts in white blood cells.
+Your skin also harbors lymphocytes, a type of white blood cell.
+Sometimes, NHL can begin on the skin.
 This is called lymphoma of the skin, or cutaneous lymphoma.
 Cancer that began elsewhere and spreads to the skin is not lymphoma of the skin.

 There are approximately 60 subtypes of NHL.